ShaunCurtis/Blazr.SeparationOfConcerns/readme.md

 It's immutable, no one can change it.
 And we can compare two `CounterDro` objects where `Counter` is `2` and the comparator will return true.

-So, having created an immutable Counter object how do we edit it?

-## Managing State

-In the code above there's only one property, and it always increments, so the `FieldChanged` event can be used as a proxy for a change in state of the object.
+The counter has only one property, and it always increments, so its easy to track the changes.
 That isn't normally the case.
 Data objects have multiple properties that can change to new values or revert to original values.

 There are frameworks for managing state - Fluxor works well with Blazor.
-Here I'm going to demonstrate a relatively simple methodology.
+This article demonstrates a relatively simple methodology which loosely implements the *Observer* pattern.

 ### CounterState

+`CounterState` replaces `CounterData`.

 ```csharp
 public class CounterState